 Combine the gin, rum, whisky, brandy and port in a pint glass.

-Add the champagne and top up with the stout.
+Add the elderflower sparkling wine and top up with the stout.

 Vegan Cocktail #4: Mimosa